wrathematics/TAG/inst/tag/shiny/help/explore/basic_termsearch.md

 ## Search

-The search feature works in 3 separate ways:
+The search feature works in 3 separate ways.
+You can specify:

-* Specify a word and get counts and percentage of text.
+* a word and get occurrence counts for that word.
-* Specify a lower and upper count and get all words occurring at least as many times as the min count and no more than the max count.
+* min/max counts and get a table of all words occurring in the text within that frequency range.
-* Specify lower and upper frequencies (percentage of the text) and all words that make up that amount of the tex will be shown.
+* min/max percentages and get a table of all words comprising a percentage of the text falling within the specified range.

 By default, the search by term is exact.
 If you select the "Find closest match"